Oklahoma vs. Iowa State NCAA Football Odds, Plays and Insights | November 20, 2021

 Iowa State Stats and Trends

-- Iowa State's games this year have eclipsed the over/under five times in nine opportunities (55.6%).
+- Iowa State's games this season have hit the over on five of nine set point totals (55.6%).

-- This year the Cyclones average eight more points per game (32.5) than the Sooners allow (24.5).
+- The Cyclones average 32.5 points per game, eight more than the Sooners give up (24.5).

-- Iowa State is 4-3 against the spread and 4-3 overall when the team records more than 24.5 points.

 - The Cyclones have turned the ball over 10 times, seven fewer times than the Sooners have forced turnovers (17).